Know in one minute about Maitake mushroom

 5. Presence of antioxidants in Maitake mushrooms

-Total phenols, flavonoids, ascorbic acid, and α-tocopherol are the major antioxidant components present in maitake mushroom which display potent antioxidative properties.
+Total phenols, flavonoids, ascorbic acid, and α-tocopherol are the major antioxidant components present in maitake mushrooms which display potent antioxidative properties.
 Includes free radical scavengers, the iron-chelating capacity which reduces lipid peroxidation.
-Thus this mushroom may be the potential scavengers of superoxide anions to prevent lipid oxidation (14).
+Thus this mushroom may be the potential scavenger of superoxide anions to prevent lipid oxidation (14).

 6. Maitake mushrooms help in reducing body weight

 Maitake mushrooms act as an anti-obesity agent that prevents body weight gain and reduces fat accumulation.
 Moreover maitake mushroom increases the expression of genes related to fatty acid oxidation in skeletal muscles and ameliorated glucose intolerance thus obesity and diabetes (15).

 7. Anti-allergic properties of Maitake mushrooms

-Ergosterol (50 mg/100 g) found in Maitake mushroom possesses anti-allergic effects.
+Ergosterol (50 mg/100 g) found in Maitake mushrooms possesses anti-allergic effects.
 This compound helps in the inhibition of allergic inflammation caused by mast cells (antigen-induced) with immediate symptoms of IgE-mediated allergic diseases, including allergic rhinitis (hay fever), asthma, food allergy, and anaphylaxis.
 Therefore, this mushroom ergosterol and its derivatives as active compounds may be beneficial in the prevention or treatment of mast cell-dependent allergic diseases (16).

 8. Treat hypertension